Billy McKinney Player Props: Yankees vs. Red Sox

 - McKinney had a base hit in five of 20 games (25.0%) last season, without a single multi-hit performance.

-- He homered once out of 20 games a year ago, leaving the ballpark in 1.8% of his plate appearances.

-- McKinney drove in a run in four of 20 games last year.
+- McKinney drove in a run in four of 20 games last year (20.0%), but did not have a multi-RBI game.

-- He scored a run three times last season in 20 games (15.0%), but did not have a multi-run game.
+- He scored three times last season in 20 games (15.0%), but did not have a multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.